SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-.NET-MAUI-Cartesian-Chart/README.md

 }
  ```

-**Step 5:** This XAML code defines a grid layout with a [SfCartesianChart](https://help.syncfusion.com/maui/cartesian-charts/getting-started) for displaying revenue data and a vertical control panel for adjusting a dynamic target line.
-The chart includes a horizontal annotation line bound to Y1, adjustable via an Entry and a Slider in the adjacent VerticalStackLayout.
+**Step 5:** This XAML code demonstrates a [SfCartesianChart](https://help.syncfusion.com/maui/cartesian-charts/getting-started) with dynamic updates to a horizontal target line annotation, bound to a ViewModel property.
+The chart includes X and Y axes, a column series, and customizable annotation styling.

 **XAML**